absalomhr/TheoryOfComputation/README.md

 To execute them you can run GENERAL.py, from there everything is on a menu.
 The results of all the computations made by the programms are stored in files.
-These programs were suggested by Dr. Genaro Juarez Martinez.
+These programs were suggested by Dr. Genaro Juarez Martínez.

 Here I give a brief explanation of what each programm does: